shrutibasarkar/Advertising-Project-using-Logistic-Regression/README.md

 5. Pass the data into grid search Logistic Regression, Decision Tree classifier and RandomForest classifier
 6. Evaluate the performance of the models using confusion matrix and classification report.

-Code for project can be found on my GitHub

 Results